locustio/locust/docs/running-locust-distributed.rst

 Once a single machine isn't enough to simulate the number of users that you need, Locust supports running load tests distributed across multiple machines.

-To do this, you start one instance of Locust in master mode using the ``--master`` flag.
+To do this, you start one instance of Master Locust process on master machine.
+Automaticaly slave process will be created on the same machine and registered as node.
 This is  the instance that will be running Locust's web interface where you start the test and see live statistics.
-The master node doesn't simulate any users itself.
-Instead you have to start one or —most likely—multiple slave Locust nodes using the ``--slave`` flag, together with the ``--master-host`` (to specify the IP/hostname of the master node).
+The master process doesn't simulate any users itself also as slave process.
+Instead you have to start one or —most likely—multiple slave Locust nodes using the ``--slave`` flag, together with the ``--master-host`` (to specify the IP/hostname of the master node) on different machines.

+Each node process will spawn several worker process, which perform tasks intelf.
+By default locust will worker process for each 10 requested locust threads.
+Also locust preformes heartbeats between master -> slave nodes and slave -> workers process.
+In case if one of workers stops to respond, slave will make attempt to close it and starts new one.

-A common set up is to run a single master on one machine, and then run one slave instance per processor core, on the slave machines.
+A common set up is to run a master on one machine, and then connect bunch of slaves to it.

 .. note::
     Both the master and each slave machine, must have a copy of the locust test scripts